a-random-lemurian/gsrpg-py/README.md

 - Factions
 - Buildings
 - Resources
 > Note: This GSRPG tool is tailored towards the specific needs of the GSRPG subforum on Sufficient Velocity.
+An effort has been made to ensure this tool's adaptability however.

 > **Link**: https://forums.sufficientvelocity.com